 The ACCME also recognizes 43 state and territory medical societies as accreditors for approximately 1,450 local organizations, such as community hospitals, state specialty societies, and county medical societies, offering CME.

-In total, there are approximately 2,100 accredited CME providers, including organizations accredited by the ACCME and by ACCME Recognized Accreditors.
+In total, there are nearly 1,900 accredited CME providers, including organizations accredited by the ACCME and by ACCME Recognized Accreditors.

-Accredited educational activities draw more than 23 million health care professionals annually.
+Accredited educational activities draw nearly 26 million healthcare professionals annually.
 These activities are offered through a variety of channels, including live meetings and courses, medical journals, and the Internet.

 Physicians participate in accredited CME activities in support of their own practice-based learning and improvement.
 Participation in accredited CME also helps physicians meet requirements for maintenance of licensure, maintenance of specialty board certification, credentialing, membership in professional societies, and other professional privileges.